Updated February 25 2016, from a March 2011 post.

-I was asked recently by Steffen Konrath at News 3.0 via Twitter, what I was looking for in a news consumer user experience.
+I was asked recently by Steffen Konrath at News 3.0 via Twitter.
+What I are you looking for in a news consumer user experience?
+Here is my answer.

 Liquid Newsroom context

 I am an avid tearer and categorizer of paper-based media (true in 2011, but I have mostly migrated to digital content these days – 2016).
 I read voraciously, tear out articles and keep them in file folders by category.
 On active projects, I capture web pages and PDFs to Evernote using the same categories, cross-referenced to projects.
 Not everything is available to me on the web, not even from the magazines I subscribe to physically, so sometimes I resort to inserting scans so I have everything in one place.
 When time is a constraint, which it usually is, I end up with scans or pictures, and Evernote, not to mention mind maps and notes that are all acting as input to research and to my final product.

 I know there is a better way, so here is my specification for my news consuming experience: